This healthy empanada dough is made with Greek yogurt instead of butter and requires just 5 simple ingredients to make. Get the recipe now.

-Once the circles are all made, add filling to the center of each, brush the edges with beaten egg, fold dough over filling, then seal by using a fork to crimp.
+Once the circles are all made, I like to roll each one out a bit more. next, add filling to the center of each, brush the edges with beaten egg, fold dough over filling, then seal by using a fork to crimp.

 Repeat with remaining circles, placing finished ones on a baking sheet lined with parchment paper.

 Once all your empanadas are assembled, brush the tops with egg wash (do not skip this step!).

 Finally, bake until golden brown, about 22-25 minutes.